-“He was totally honest about the prognosis, visiting me around three times a week while I was in hospital and talking me through the surgery, but he never tried to gloss over anything.
-Afterwards I had no more pain, it was remarkable.”
+“He was totally honest about the prognosis, visiting me around three times a week while I was in the hospital and talking me through the surgery, but he never tried to gloss over anything.
+Afterwards, I had no more pain.
+It was remarkable.”

 “It may not sound like much to most people, but being able to go up and down the stairs unaided is wonderful,” adds M, who has returned to swimming and enjoys walking, theatre trips and travelling with her husband, M.